TrySummon/summon-app/README.md

 *   **Model Context Protocol SDK:** For MCP client/server interactions.
 *   **AI SDK (Vercel AI SDK):** For LLM interactions in the Playground.

-## 🗺️ Roadmap

-We have exciting plans for Summon!
-Our collaborative roadmap, including upcoming features and long-term vision, can be found on our [website](https://www.trysummon.com/roadmap).

 ## ❤️ Contributing